ToniRick/exercise/README.md

 ## Environment
 We find below the necessary environment to create the example:
-- JDK 15 or higher
+- JDK 15 or higher;
-- IDE of your choice
+- IDE of your choice;
-- Maven
+- Maven;

-## Run program via terminal
-- `./mvnw spring-boot:run`
+- Lombok.